ZenetGame/ZenetAleo/README.md

 ### 6. Player 2 amends their move

-After the invalid move, Player 2 must try a different move using the same dice roll.
-They choose to move their game piece on cell #12 to cell #15, which is a special cell on the board, according to the rules of the game (see [The original Senet game](#the-original-senet-game) above).
-When a piece lands on cell #15, it becomes invisible and its position from now on is known only to the piece's owner.
+After making an invalid move, Player 2 must attempt a different move using the same dice roll.
+In this instance, they opt to move their game piece from cell #12 to cell #15, which is a special cell known as the "House of Second Life".
+Pieces that land on this cell become invisible and their position is only known to the owner from that point onward.

 This is the resulting board after this move is executed: